jimangel/jimangel.io/content/posts/2024-01-06-airthings-aranet-awair-ecowitt-integrations-in-ha/index.md

 When I started this journey, anything that required ESPHome was a deal breaker.
 I really wanted to avoid building my own air monitor from scratch ([like seen here](https://www.jeffgeerling.com/blog/2021/airgradient-diy-air-quality-monitor-co2-pm25)).

-Then I wound up using ESPHome for my Bluetooth Proxy and I thought I would give it a go.
+Ultimately, I ended up using ESPHome anyways for my Bluetooth Proxy and I thought I would give it a go.
 ESPHome is an open source project by Nabu Casa that allows easy programming of Espressif controller boards.
 It took me awhile to figure this out, but it comes down to: if you can connect to the board (USB or network), then ESPHome can push a config to it and get you up and running.

 AirGradient offers a [DIY method](https://www.airgradient.com/documentation/diy-v4/) which instructs you how to build the units (for $60 or less), an AirGradient ONE "kit" for $138, or you can buy a preassembled AirGradient ONE for $195.